.

 • Ample options – The vendor should have a range of shapes and sizes that make it easy to package and maintain portion control.

-Microwave Safe Packaging: What Consumers Want to Know
+Microwave-Safe Packaging: What Consumers Want to Know

 Not all plastics are the same when it comes to microwave packaging, which can cause confusion among consumers.
 Although the FDA has deemed chemical components in plastics, like bisphenol A (BPA) and certain phthalates, safe for public consumption, people may be concerned about eating food from plastic packaging that may include these components.